Where are Personal Financial Disclosure Statements Filed?

 Every elected state official;

 The executive head of every state department or agency, whether elected or appointed;

 Each member of the General Assembly;

-In order to file a PFD electronically, an individual must complete a PIN Application for e-filing Personal Financial Disclosure Statement The Commission will then send the individual a filer id and password by email.
-The filer may then enter the Commission’s system to submit his or her affidavit.
+In order to file a PFD electronically, an individual must complete a PIN Application for e-filing Personal Financial Disclosure Statement.
+The Commission will then send the individual a filer id and password by email.
+The filer may then enter the Commission’s efiling system to submit his or her PFD.

 Local candidates and public officials referred to in subsections (F) and (G) of 21-5-3(22)

 File with the County Election Superintendent if you are a:

 State Court Judge